 So, what was Buffett actually doing here?
 He acknowledged the outcome, took responsibility, was humble, reflected on what led to the loss, and recognized how to prevent repeating the mistake.

 Determining the causes of a loss should be a process, much like a medical examiner performing an autopsy on a cadaver.
-It should be without emotion, non-accusatory, clinical, harsh, but also honest, and eye-opening; it can provide an investor with valuable insights to help ensure future successes and long-term portfolio profits.
+It should be without emotion, non-accusatory, clinical, harsh, but also honest and eye-opening; it can provide an investor with valuable insights to help ensure future successes and long-term portfolio profits.

-No need to wear latex gloves, but let’s examine the process of performing an autopsy on a blown investment as well as methods of prevention.
+There's no need to wear latex gloves, but let's examine the process of performing an autopsy on a blown investment as well as methods of prevention.